encode/django-rest-framework/docs/tutorial/6-viewsets-and-routers.md

 Notice how we're creating multiple views from each `ViewSet` class, by binding the http methods to the required action for each view.

-Now that we've bound our resources into concrete views, that we can register the views with the URL conf as usual.
+Now that we've bound our resources into concrete views, we can register the views with the URL conf as usual.

     urlpatterns = format_suffix_patterns(patterns('snippets.views',
         url(r'^$', 'api_root'),